prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 - **Aliquot A (5-10% of total):** Total proteome analysis (proceed to section 3.2)
 - **Aliquot B (90-95% of total):** Phospho-enrichment analysis (proceed to section 3.3)

-*Note: The small aliquot for total proteome can be taken either before phospho-enrichment (step 3.3.1, step 2) or from the non-bound fraction after phospho-enrichment.*

 ## 3.2 Total Proteome Workflow